GenesisVision/android-client/apiClient/docs/ManagerApi.md

 <a name="v10ManagerEventsGet"></a>
 # **v10ManagerEventsGet**
-> ManagerPortfolioEvents v10ManagerEventsGet(authorization, assetId, from, to, type, assetType)
+> ManagerPortfolioEvents v10ManagerEventsGet(authorization, assetId, from, to, type, assetType, skip, take)

 Manager events